H&C Communications: Beginnings

-Houston Cluster
+Houston cluster

 On December 24, 1946, KPRC-FM (now 99.1 KODA) signed on the air.
-On June 1, 1950, the Hobbys purchased KLEE-TV Channel 2 and changed the television station's call letters on July 3, 1950 to KPRC-TV to create an AM-FM-TV combination.
+On June 1, 1950, the Hobbys purchased KLEE-TV Channel 2 and changed the television station's call letters on July 3, 1950, to KPRC-TV to create an AM-FM-TV combination.
 The television station had signed on the air on January 1, 1949, as KLEE-TV.
 It was Houston's first television station and the second one to sign on in Texas, three months behind Fort Worth station WBAP-TV (now KXAS-TV) and over eight months ahead of Dallas station KBTV (now WFAA).
 It was originally owned by hotelier W. Albert Lee and carried programming from all four networks of the day – NBC, CBS, ABC, and DuMont.
 After a year of difficulty, Lee sold the station to the Hobby family.

-After the Hobbys took over, Channel 2 became a primary NBC affiliate due to KPRC-AM radio's longstanding affiliation with the NBC Red Network, a link that remains today.
+After the Hobbys took over, Channel 2 became a primary NBC affiliate due to KPRC radio's longstanding affiliation with the NBC Radio Network, a link that remains today.
 Due to the Federal Communications Commission-imposed freeze on new station licenses, Channel 2 remained the only television station in Houston for four more years.
 CBS moved to KGUL-TV (channel 11, now KHOU) in 1953 and KTRK-TV (channel 13) took over the ABC affiliation when it signed on one year later.
 DuMont ceased operations in 1956, though it was briefly affiliated with now-defunct KNUZ-TV (channel 39, frequency now occupied by KIAH).

-Expansion to Liquidation
+Expansion to liquidation

 In 1958, the FM station was sold.
-In 1975, the Channel 2 Television Company acquired their second TV station, WLAC-TV, the CBS affiliate in Nashville, TN from Houston-based insurer American General Corporation.
+In 1975, the Channel 2 Television Company acquired their second TV station, WLAC-TV, the CBS affiliate in Nashville, Tennessee, from Houston-based insurer American General Corporation.
 American General bought Life and Casualty Insurance Company of Tennessee in the 1960s and the acquisition included the WLAC-AM-FM-TV station assets.
 On December 1, 1975, the TV station adopted the current WTVF call sign due to an FCC rule in place at the time forbidding TV and radio stations in the same city, but with different owners, from sharing the same call letters.

 More TV stations across the United States were acquired by the company within the next few years.
 In 1983, after the Post was sold, the Hobby family's broadcast holdings were reorganized into H&C Communications.
 The Hobbys began to liquidate their broadcasting assets in 1992.
 An attempt to sell stations in Houston, San Antonio, Orlando, Tucson and Des Moines to Young Broadcasting that year was unsuccessful.
-On April 22, 1994 the Texas stations, flagship KPRC-TV in Houston and KSAT-TV in San Antonio were sold to Post-Newsweek Stations (now Graham Media Group), a division of the Washington Post Company (now Graham Holdings Company).
+On April 22, 1994, the Texas stations, flagship KPRC-TV in Houston and KSAT-TV in San Antonio were sold to Post-Newsweek Stations (now Graham Media Group), a division of the Washington Post Company (now Graham Holdings Company).

 In 1994, the Hobby family fully relinquished control and by the end of 1995, the H&C stations were liquidated to various owners and the company was eventually dissolved.

-Former Properties
+Former stations

 Stations are arranged in order of acquisition.